 NSF Scholarship in STEM

-A NSF S-STEM Scholarship recipient must:
+An NSF STEM scholarship recipient must:

-- Demonstrate financial need by completing a FAFSA application
+- Demonstrate financial need by completing a FAFSA

-- A completed application form
+- A completed application form (see above)

 - A copy of your most recent HCC transcript or most recent high school transcript (if entering HCC)